Log Parser Resource Area (Last Updated: Aug 03, 2013)

 Fundamental Log Parser Resources

-- Microsoft Log Parser Toolkit, great book, available from the publisher Syngress and used from Amazon (like the tool itself, not updated in several years, but still so valuable)
+- Microsoft Log Parser Toolkit, great book, available at Amazon, new and used (though like the tool itself, not updated in several years, but still so valuable)

 Learning More about Log Parser (articles and blog entries)